Concrete Compass: Offsite concrete construction

 Tall Construction: Powered by Precast.
 Article in Offsite Magazine (issue 22) discusses the benefits of building tall using concrete offsite solutions, which include fire resistance, thermal mass and vibration criteria.
 Read more.

 Hybrid concrete construction (HCC) can deliver very significant cost savings, enhanced buildability and all of the other advantages of off-site construction, improving both speed of construction and safety.
+Solutions may include a combination of precast and insitu components used in a building (such as cast insitu frame and precast concrete cladding), but there are also hybrid structural solutions that combine precast concrete cast insitu into a structural element.
+These examples include twinwall and omnia deck.

 - Offsite solutions in concrete are often manufactured to suit project specific criteria, which can include project specific sustainability performance from responsible sourcing, to cutting carbon.
 For more information see Specifying Sustainable Concrete, published in 2020.